“You must spend money to save money.” is a common shopping axiom.

 Let’s take a look at the amenities that come with the first class upgrade:

-free food.
-The snacks and meal you will receive might save you $10 – $25.
+- free food.
+The snacks and meal you will receive might save you up to $50.

 - seat assignment.
 When I booked this most current flight, there were only middle seats available.
 An aisle or window seat costs $35.
 Included in the first class upgrade would be a seat with much more legroom.